-- Address all issues and concerns from the auditors expeditiously and effectively to avoid the possibility of their having to render a qualified or adverse opinion, including substantive and significant disclaimers; - o) Ensure that no revisions to the company's financial statements are necessary for reasons other than mandated changes in accounting practices; - p) Jointly with the Risk Oversight Committee, certify in behalf of the Board of Directors as to the adequacy of the Corporation's internal controls and risk management system; - q) Approve all non-audit services conducted by the external auditor and ensure that nonaudit fees do not outweigh the fees earned from the external audit; - r) Ensure that the external auditor is credible, competent, and should have the ability to understand complex related party transactions, its counterparties, and valuations of such transactions; - s) Ensure that the external auditor has adequate quality control procedures; - t) Ensure that the external audit firm is selected on the basis of a fair and transparent tender process; - u) Conduct regular meetings and dialogues with the external audit team without anyone from management present; and - v) Ensure that, should the external auditor not be rotated, that the lead audit partner is rotated every five (5) years.
+- m) Establish and identify the reporting line of the Chief Audit Executive/Internal Audit Head so that the reporting level allows the Internal Audit activity to fulfill its responsibilities.
+The Chief Audit Executive/Internal Audit Head shall report directly to the Audit Committee functionally and to the President administratively.
+The Committee shall ensure that the Internal Auditors shall have free and full access to all the company's records, properties and personnel relevant to the Internal Audit activity and that the Internal Audit activity should be free from interference in determining the scope of internal auditing examinations, performing work, and communicating results; and shall provide a venue for the Committee to review and approve the Annual Internal Audit Plan. - Review and assess the adequacy of the Internal Audit Activity and Audit Committee Charter annually, requesting Board approval for proposed changes; - Address all issues and concerns from the auditors expeditiously and effectively to avoid the possibility of their having to render a qualified or adverse opinion, including substantive and significant disclaimers; - p) Ensure that no revisions to the company's financial statements are necessary for reasons other than mandated changes in accounting practices; - q) Jointly with the Risk Oversight Committee, certify in behalf of the Board of Directors as to the adequacy of the Corporation's internal controls and risk management system; - Approve all non-audit services conducted by the external auditor and ensure that nonaudit fees do not outweigh the fees earned from the external audit; - s) Ensure that the external auditor is credible, competent, and should have the ability to understand complex related party transactions, its counterparties, and valuations of such transactions; - t) Ensure that the external auditor has adequate quality control procedures; - u) Ensure that the external audit firm is selected on the basis of a fair and transparent tender process; - v) Conduct regular meetings and dialogues with the external audit team without anyone from management present; and - w) Ensure that, should the external auditor not be rotated, that the lead audit partner is rotated every five (5) years.